 1. Click on WiFi Icon, then click on connected WiFi Connection.

-2. Now, you will get “Properties” option click on it.
-In WiFi properties, Under network profile, you may find two option.
+2. Now, you will get the “Properties” option click on it.
+In WiFi properties, Under the network profile, you may find two options.
 Public and Private.
-Select radio button of the Private option.
+Select the radio button of the Private option.

-Drivers are the important part of Windows, drivers help devices to communicate.
-And, if WiFi driver software is faulty or outdated.
-Then it could be possible that problem like “Internet keeps disconnecting” occurs.
-To update WiFi adaptor driver, follow these steps.
+Drivers are an important part of Windows, drivers help devices to communicate.
+And, if the WiFi driver software is faulty or outdated.
+Then it could be possible that issues like WiFi randomly disconnects can occur.
+To update the WiFi adaptor driver, follow these steps.

-3. If you have the driver file, then you can use “Browse my computer for driver software” option.
-And, if not then you can use “Search automatically for driver software” option.
+3. If you have the driver file, then you can use the “Browse my computer for driver software” option.
+And, if not then you can use the “Search automatically for driver software” option.

 1. Press Windows + R key, in run window type “Services.msc” and press enter.

-2. In services window, find out “WLAN AutoConfig” and then click on it to highlight it.
+2. In the services window, find out “WLAN AutoConfig” and then click on it to highlight it.